Madagascar’s Wildlife & Flora

 Travelling in Madagascar without seeing its extraordinary natural richness is entirely a missed opportunity – and talking about Madagascar without giving some highlights about its beautiful and unique fauna and flora is not complete.
 Madagascar is actually an unusual tourist destination as many things cannot be experienced anywhere else.
 They exist only on this most unique island.

-With Cactus Tours, you will be in the very heart of the nature of Madagascar.
+With Cactus Tours, you will be get in the very heart of the nature of Madagascar.
 Our tours are eco-friendly and you will take the most advantage of your journey and holidays in the most sustainable way possible.

 A natural kaleidoscope

 Part of the African continent, Madagascar has kept an important living heritage of some of the world’s natural history.
 Cast adrift from the Gondwana supercontinent about 165 million years ago, Madagascar became an island and nearly 85 per cent of its flora and fauna is found nowhere else in the world.
 This high endemicity level of species is due to its long history of isolation.
 The Island laying about 400 km from the southeast cost of mainland Africa, has an incredible wealth of biodiversity and many of them have not been inventoried yet.
 Scientists continue to discover new species of plants and animals each year.
 Madagascar is now considered as a gene bank of biodiversity for humanity.